polsys/ennemi/docs/kaisaniemi.md

 and between day of year and the two.](casestudy_pairwise.png)

 Obviously, the day of year correlates strongly with temperature.
-What if we deseasonalized the data, and only looked at differences to the ordinary cycle?
+What if we deseasonalized the data and only looked at differences to the ordinary cycle?
 With MI, this is done by conditioning on one or more variables;
 in our case this variable is DayOfYear.